Elephants In Thailand broken For Lucrative Animal Tourism - UrduPoint

 Elephants In Thailand 'broken' For Lucrative Animal Tourism

-Ban Ta Klang, Thailand, (UrduPoint / Pakistan Point News - 23rd Dec, 2019 ) :Separated from their mothers, jabbed with metal hooks, and sometimes deprived of food -- many Thai elephants are tamed by force before being sold to lucrative tourism sites increasingly advertised as 'sanctuaries' to cruelty-conscious travellers.
+Ban Ta Klang, Thailand, (UrduPoint / Pakistan Point News - 27th Dec, 2019 ) :Separated from their mothers, jabbed with metal hooks, and sometimes deprived of food -- many Thai elephants are tamed by force before being sold to lucrative tourism sites increasingly advertised as "sanctuaries" to cruelty-conscious travellers.

 Balanced precariously on hind legs, two-year-old Ploy holds a ball in her trunk and flings it towards a hoop, one of many tricks she is learning in Ban Ta Klang, a traditional training village in the east.